 Industrial Security Oversight Certification

 The Industrial Security Oversight Certification (ISOC) is ideal for DoD, Industry, and federal members under the National Industrial Security Program (NISP).
+Candidates must be conferred the Security Fundamentals Professional Certification (SFPC).
 The ISOC was accredited by NCCA in November 2017.

 The ISOC assesses foundational knowledge in the following competencies: